CURRICULUM

 face-to-face

-0BTX124 Computational Structural Biology and Drug Discovery 5 1.0 2 FallC Tue3-5 Shigeta Yasuteru,
+0BTX124 Computational Structural Biology and Drug Discovery 5 1.0 2 FallC Tue3-5 Shoji Mitsuo,

 Hirokawa Takatsugu,

-harada ryuhei
+harada ryuhei,

 Recently, in the fields of biological function analysis and drug discovery, it is essential to understand the underlying mechanism of biomolecule at the atomic level by using various computational methods.
 In this lecture, students learns the basic knowledge of computational methods such as (1) molecular dynamics calculations, (2) first principles calculations, and (3) drug discovery simulations.
 They also perform hands-on practice about these methods.
 Lecture is conducted in English.